-When sitting in a chair or on the edge of a bed, slide the heel backward as if trying to get the foot underneath the chair.
+When sitting in a chair, slide the heel backward as if trying to get the foot underneath the chair (figure 5).
 Hold 5 seconds and slowly relieve the stretch by sliding the foot forward.
-You can help in both directions with the opposite foot.
+You can help with the opposite foot if necessary.
 Repeat 20 times, three times a day.